melli79/mathGames/Readme.md

 $z_0\in\mathbb{C}$ for which the sequence remains bounded.
 The Julia set depends on the parameter $c\in\mathbb{C}$.

-## 2. Śierpinski Triangle and Carpet
+## 2. Sierpiński Triangle and Carpet
 ### 2.1 Cantor's Mid-third Set
 This is the interval $[0,1]$ except for the middle third, and then repeat the same procedure for each of the remaining intervals.